Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 - Is field activity efficient, or are we paying for too much windshield time?

-I don't believe in annual territory reviews as the main control point.
-That's too late.
-By then, weak alignment has already cost the team deals, time, and morale.
+I don’t believe in annual territory reviews as the main control point.
+That’s too late.
+My preferred cadence looks like this:

 | Cadence | What happens |